World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

 \subsection{Ablation Studies}

 \textbf{Human Video.} We evaluate the impact of training on human videos to downstream performance (see \Cref{tab:dataset_ablation}).
-We assess zero-shot open-loop rollout performance on \textit{Lift}, a dataset collected in RoboCasa (see \Cref{sec:supp_dataset} of the appendix), and on EgoDex.
-We report embedding $L_2$ loss and Percentage of Correct Keypoints@20 (PCK@20) over predicted keypoints $\hat{V}$ (\Cref{sec:training_loss}) at $4$ seconds and on average.
+We assess zero-shot open-loop rollout performance on \textit{Lift}, a dataset collected in RoboCasa (see appendix), and on EgoDex.
+We report embedding $L_2$ loss and PCK@20 over predicted keypoints $\hat{V}$ (\Cref{sec:training_loss}) at $4$ seconds and on average.
 As shown in \Cref{tab:dataset_ablation}, adding EgoDex on top of DROID significantly boosts performance on RoboCasa, while preserving performance on EgoDex.
 This indicates that adding human video contributes to downstream performance across different embodiments.

-\textbf{Model Size.} We vary the model size from \ours-S to \ours-XL (30M to 450M parameters) while keeping the training setup, data, and vision encoder consistent.
-See \Cref{sec:suppl_architecture} of the appendix for model architecture details. ~\Cref{fig:model_size} shows that embedding prediction error and keypoint overlap percentage consistently improve with larger model size.
+\textbf{Model Size.} We vary the model's predictor size from \ours-S to \ours-XL (30M to 450M parameters) while keeping the training setup, data, and vision encoder consistent.
+See the appendix for model architecture details. ~\Cref{fig:model_size} shows that embedding prediction error and keypoint overlap percentage consistently improve with larger model size.
 This suggests that higher model capacity helps facilitate better dynamics learning.
 We use \ours-XL by default, unless otherwise noted.
-For completeness, we include the NWM$^*$~\cite{bar2025navigation} and PEVA$^*$~\cite{peva} baselines, and discuss these comparisons in~\Cref{sec:wm_comp}.
+For completeness, we include the NWM$^*$~\cite{bar2025navigation} and PEVA$^*$~\cite{peva} baselines in~\Cref{fig:model_size}, and discuss these comparisons in~\Cref{sec:wm_comp}.